iLib-js/ilib-resource-webpack-loader/README.md

 # The Translation Cycle for an Application

+To get a React application translated, see the next section.
-To get a Javascript application translated, follow these steps:
+To get a non-React Javascript application translated, follow these steps:

 1. Make sure to add a dependency on ilib and a devDependency on ilib-resource-webpack-loader to the package.json file